 The author seems to imply that a man can have as many antagonistic qualities as possible, even to the point of being a murderer, as long as he’s doing it for someone he loves, he’s justified.
 Similarily, the girl he loves should also accept whatever he does and discard everyone and anything else that matters to her, to prove for him that she’s serious about her feelings.
 And if, according to some of their fans, Yuuki hadn’t been this way, she wouldn’t be worthy of true love (and if you, as a reader, disapprove of the idea as well, you don’t comprehend true love either.)

 It doesn't help that according to the author, Yuuki apparently represents her sense of justice...

 Whenever either guy does something bad or performs a down right crime, the fans will usually ignore it in favor for fangirling over how “HOTT!!!” they are, and even the author seems to be deliberately drawing them in fanservice-worthy poses and with as many, often pointless close-ups of their pretty faces as possible.
 This wouldn’t be so bad in itself in that shoujos usually have deliberately handsome guys for fangirls to swoon over, if it weren’t for the fact that both men are portrayed as anti-heroes at best, with Kaname being the worst offender for his antagonistic acts throughout the entire story, and Zero a second for his judgmental and often physically abusive self.
-It makes you wonder if the two, though especially Kaname would recieve as much sympathy and forgiveness from their fans as they do had they been less Bishonen looking.
+It makes you wonder if the two, though especially Kaname would recieve as much sympathy and forgiveness from their fans had they been less Bishonen looking.